 Seniors require different recreational facilities and services including accessible walking paths, arts, and leisure programs.
-Both the Master Plan and the Master Plan Background Document contain objectives and options that support the development of parks, pedestrian facilities, and elder housing within the Center.
-A modestly sized senior housing facility, designed to fit architecturally within Charlemont Center, and managed by the Franklin Regional Housing and Redevelopment Authority could help to support local commercial businesses.
+Our open space and recreation objectives should support the development of parks, pedestrian facilities, and elder-friendly leisure activities.

-The Master Plan documents also point to the need for recreational facilities and programs for youth of all ages including access to open space.
-Many of the objectives and options described in the Master Plan documents could also result in added areas for recreation.
-However, unless the town plans on hiring a recreation coordinator, the development of youth programming may be dependent on the leadership and will of parents.
-A well led Recreation Committee, however could galvanize the varied interests in providing safe places, programs and access to activities and open spaces for the benefit of all residents.
+Feedback points to the need for recreational facilities and programs for residents of all ages including access to open space.
+A well led Parks and Recreation Department, that visibly promotes the availability of the existing recreation facilities, could galvanize the varied interests in providing safe places, programs and access to activities and open spaces for the benefit of all residents.